1969 Gujarat riots: September violence

 During 19–24 September 514 people were killed.
 This period also saw damage to 6,123 houses and shops, mainly by Hindus.
+In the morning of 19 September, different newspapers gave different accounts to their readers, causing confusion, and during the afternoon, provocative unsigned handbills were circulated, giving exaggerated accounts of the violence at the temple.
+Appeals to peace by the government and Muslim leaders were only published the next day, but in the meanwhile, mob fury was growing.
+A curfew was instituted from 10pm to 7am in certain areas, leaving the rest of the city unprotected.
 In the afternoon of 20 September 1969, a young Muslim man, angry at the destruction of his property by Hindus, announced that he would take revenge.
 An angry Hindu mob beat him up and asked him to shout Jai Jagannath ("Hail Jagannath").
-The Muslim man said that he would rather die.
+The Muslim man said he would rather die.
 The crowd then sprinkled petrol on him and burnt him to death.
 The municipal corporation by-election scheduled for 22 September was postponed.
-The first curfew relaxation on the next day resulted in 30 deaths within the first 3 hours.
+The first curfew relaxation on the next day resulted in 40 deaths within the first three hours.
+During the peak of the riots, women were raped, stripped naked, and babies were beaten to death.
+Four separate trains full of escaping Muslims were stopped, with passengers being pulled out and killed.

+By 23 September, Ahmedabad was brought in control of the army, but scattered incidences of violence continued after.
+Over 15,000 people were displaced, 3,969 dwellings were burned, and 2,317 more were destroyed by other means.
+Prior to the 23rd, police response to the violence was lackluster.
+The curfew was imposed by local government, but not implemented by the police.
+In addition, despite a shoot to kill order, police only brought batons, allowing Hindu rioters to further commit violence for several days.
+Furthermore, police officers were accused of taking part in the violence, with over 39 Muslim sites of worship being destroyed near police stations, with Hindu sites of worship remaining untouched.

-According to the Justice Reddy Commission set up by the Congress Government to investigate the riots, the Hindu nationalist organizations like RSS, Hindu Mahasabha and Jan Sangh were involved in the riots.
+According to the Justice Reddy Commission set up by the Congress Government to investigate the riots, Hindu nationalist organizations like the RSS, Hindu Mahasabha and Jan Sangh were involved in the riots.
+There was evidence that the mob violence was planned.
+Voting rolls were used to target Muslim residences and shops, leaving Hindu, and Hindu-Muslim partnered shops alone.
+Fuel for arson was readily available in multiple spots, and some rioters had reportedly covered their faces with masks.